You Don't Know Jack (film): Plot

 As Kevorkian's notoriety increases, he provokes polarizing public opinion.
-His supporters believe he is performing a public service and that the government has no right to interfere with the decisions of competent individuals who want to die.
-He insists that he gives his patients a means to end their suffering; they alone made the decision and initiated the process.
+His supporters believe that he is performing a public service and that the government has no right to interfere with the decisions of competent individuals who want to die.
+He insists that he gives his patients a means to end their suffering; they alone make the decision and initiate the process.
 He also claims to have turned down 97 or 98 percent of the people asking for his help.

-His critics, however, believe he is playing God.
-Conservative Oakland County prosecutor Richard Thompson believes Kevorkian is a murderer, but can't gain a conviction; he attributes his failures to Michigan's weak laws regarding assisted suicide and advocates stronger laws.
-In 1998, Thompson loses an election to a more liberal assistant prosecutor, David Gorcyca, who has no interest in wasting money (a major criticism of Thompson) prosecuting Jack Kevorkian as long as he only assists in suicides.
+His critics, however, believe that he is playing God.
+Conservative Oakland County prosecutor Richard Thompson considers Kevorkian to be a murderer but cannot gain a conviction; he attributes his failures to Michigan's weak laws regarding assisted suicide, and he advocates stronger laws.
+In 1998, Thompson loses an election to a more liberal assistant prosecutor, David Gorcyca, who has no interest in wasting money (a major criticism of Thompson) prosecuting Jack Kevorkian, so long as he assists only in suicides.

-However, Thomas Youk's September 16, 1998 death is different.
-Youk, reputed to be Jack Kevorkian's final patient, is so crippled by amyotrophic lateral sclerosis (ALS) so he cannot self-administer the drugs.
-Kevorkian administers it personally.
+However, Thomas Youk's September 16, 1998, death is different.
+Youk, reputed to be Kevorkian's final patient, is so crippled by amyotrophic lateral sclerosis (ALS) that he cannot self-administer the drugs.
+Kevorkian personally administers it.
 A video of Youk's death is presented as part of Kevorkian's interview with reporter Mike Wallace of the CBS news program 60 Minutes.
-It leads to him being indicted.
-Despite the intervention of Youk's widow Melody and his brother Terry, he is convicted of second degree murder.
-Kevorkian represents himself while in previous cases, he was represented by attorney Geoffrey Fieger.
-He is sentenced to 10 to 25 years in prison.
-He wants his case to be heard by the United States Supreme Court so that the issue of assisted suicide can be decided.
-The Court declined to do so, however.
-Kevorkian is released in June 2007 after serving over eight years.
+It leads to him to being indicted.

+Despite the intervention of Youk's widow Melody and his brother Terry, Kevorkian is convicted of second degree murder.
+He represents himself, while in previous cases, he was represented by attorney Geoffrey Fieger.
+He is sentenced to 10-to-25 years in prison.
+He wants his case to be heard by the United States Supreme Court, so that the issue of assisted suicide can be decided.
+The court declines to do so, however.
+Kevorkian is released in June 2007 after serving more than eight years.